martinthomson/key-consistency/draft-wood-key-consistency.md

   which depends on this type of KCCS requires the log be audited or users have some other mechanism for checking their view of the log state (gossiping).
 However, this type of system does not ensure proactive security against malicious servers unless log participants actively check log proofs.
-This requirement may impede deployment in practice, given that no web browser checks SignedCertificateTimestamps before using (accepting as valid) a corresponding TLS certificate.
+This requirement may impede deployment in practice.
+Experience with Certificate Transparency shows that most implementations have chosen not to check SignedCertificateTimestamps before using (that is, accepting as valid) a corresponding TLS certificate.

 - A consensus-based table whose assertions are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
 In this model the agreement is achieved via a consensus